pelass1987/selenium_ide_learning/README.md

 # selenium_ide_learning

-Test recorded and written manually, using xpath
+Tests recorded and written manually, using xpath